Abbey Street, Wexford

 Abbey Street

-Above: A photograph of the street at night.
-This was taken outside of the front entrance to Whites Hotel.
-In the distance, you can see Wexford’s Cornmarket.
+The street at night.
+This was taken outside of the main entrance to Whites Hotel.

-Above: A photograph of a public walkway, which connects Abbey Street with Clifford Street.
+A public walkway that connects Abbey Street and Clifford Street.
 This is situated beside the Arts Centre.

-The 1901 Census tells us that families such as Hayes, Hornick, Whitty, Healy and Hurley lived on Abbey Street.
+Beyond its commercial and institutional buildings, Abbey Street was also home to many families in the early 20th century.
+The 1901 Census records that families such as Hayes, Hornick, Whitty, Healy, and Hurley lived on the street.
 A few examples:

-• 31 Abbey Street: 10 members of the Hurley family lived in 31 Abbey Street.
-The father, John Hurley, was a 41-year-old policeman (a Sergeant in the RIC).
+• 31 Abbey Street: 10 members of the Hurley family lived there.
+The father, John Hurley, was a 41-year-old policeman (a sergeant in the RIC).
 His wife, Ellen Hurley, was 38 years old.
 They had five daughters and three sons.

-• 26 Abbey Street: Eight members of the O’Keeffe family lived in 26 Abbey Street.
+• 26 Abbey Street: Eight members of the O’Keeffe family lived there.
 The father, Richard O’Keeffe, was a 51-year-old gas fitter.
-His wife, Maria O’Keeffe was 48 years old.
+His wife, Maria O’Keeffe, was 48 years old.
 The couple had three daughters and three sons.
-Their eldest daughter, Mary, was listed as being a 24-year-old milliner (somebody who makes or sells women’s hats).
-Their teenage Ellen O’Keeffe (17), was a dressmaker.
-Their son John (19), was a gas fitter like his father.
+Their eldest daughter, Mary, was a 24-year-old milliner (somebody who makes or sells women’s hats).
+Their teenage daughter, Ellen O’Keeffe (17), was a dressmaker.
+Their son John (19) was a gas fitter like his father.

-• 27 Abbey Street: Five members of the Rossiter family lived in 27 Abbey Street.
-There were also three boarders living in the house: Daniel OMeara (60), Frank OMeara (21) and Leticia Whitfield (72), who was listed as being a member of the Church of Ireland.
-The head of the household, William Rossiter was a 63-year-old shoemaker.
+• 27 Abbey Street: Five members of the Rossiter family lived there.
+There were also three boarders living in the house: Daniel OMeara (60), Frank OMeara (21), and Leticia Whitfield (72), who was a member of the Church of Ireland.
+The head of the household, William Rossiter, was a 63-year-old shoemaker.
 His wife Catherine was 60 years old.
-They had three children – two daughters and a son, who were all aged between 15 and 29.
-The eldest daughter Ellen (29) was a dressmaker (like her nextdoor neighbour Ellen O’Keeffe).
+They had three children, two daughters and a son, who were all aged between 15 and 29.
+The eldest daughter, Ellen (29), was a dressmaker (like her next-door neighbour Ellen O’Keeffe).
 Their son Nicholas Rossiter (20) was a watchmaker.
 Daniel OMeara (60) was a master shoemaker.
 Frank OMeara (21) was a shop assistant.
-72-year-old Leticia Whitfield was listed as having “no occupation”.
+The census listed Leticia Whitfield (72) as having “no occupation.”

 A map showing the location of Abbey Street in Wexford Town: